-Shibulal Family Career Development Assistant Professor CDS
+Shibulal Family Career Development Assistant Professor of Computing & Data Sciences

 Before joining BU in the summer of 2021, Kira Goldner was a postdoctoral researcher at Columbia University, supported by NSF Mathematical Sciences and Data Science Institute fellowships.
 Her research interests primarily lay in algorithmic mechanism design and approximation algorithms.